Louisiana–Monroe Warhawks football: Charlie Weatherbie era (2003–2009)

 Former Navy and Utah State head coach Charlie Weatherbie was hired to replace Keasler in 2003.
 In Weatherbie's seven seasons, ULM compiled a 31–51 record.
 The highlight of the Weatherbie era came in 2007, when ULM, who were 25-point underdogs heading into the game, beat Alabama, coached by Nick Saban, in Tuscaloosa 21-14 on November 16.
-The win marked Louisiana–Monroe's first win over a SEC team in a dozen years (their third overall), and, as of 2020, is Nick Saban's only regular season loss to a non-Power 5 team during his tenure at Alabama.
+The win marked Louisiana–Monroe's first win over a SEC team in a dozen years (their third overall), and was Nick Saban's only regular season loss to a non-Power 5 team during his tenure at Alabama.
 In January 2006, it was announced that ULM would replace its Indian mascot due to concerns the name was offensive to Native Americans.
 In April of that year, it was announced that the university would adopt the Warhawk as its new mascot.
-Under Weatherbie, the Warhawks attained bowl eligibility twice, with six-win campaigns in 2007 and 2009, however, the Warhawks were never invited to a bowl game.
+Under Weatherbie, the Warhawks got to 6-6 in 2007 and 2009, however, the Warhawks did not get invited to a bowl game.
 ULM declined to renew Weatherbie's contract after the 2009 season and thus the two sides parted ways.

 Todd Berry era (2010–2015)

 UNLV offensive coordinator and associate head coach Todd Berry, formerly head coach at Army, was named the Warhawks head coach in December 2009.
 During Berry's six seasons, ULM compiled a record of 28–43.

 The 2012 Warhawks team was led by quarterback Kolton Browning.
 The Warhawks began their season by defeating eighth-ranked Arkansas 34–31 in overtime, ULM's fourth win over an SEC team in program history.
 The next week, ULM went to Auburn, but lost in overtime 31–28.
 If they would have won, they would have been the 2nd non-SEC team in NCAA history to beat SEC teams back-to-back.
 The week after, Baylor came to Malone Stadium in the first meeting between the two teams.
 On a nationally broadcast game Friday night ESPN game in a sold out Malone Stadium before a record crowd, ULM lost a close contest to Baylor 47–42.
 ULM went on to win their next 5 games, but then lost back to back contests to Arkansas State and Louisiana before defeating North Texas.
 ULM then defeated FIU in overtime to finish the regular season 8–4.
 This was the first season that Louisiana–Monroe had a winning record in FBS since joining.
-Later in December, the 2012 AdvoCare V100 Independence Bowl versus Ohio was the first bowl appearance for the Warhawks in school history.
+Later in December, the 2012 AdvoCare V100 Independence Bowl versus Ohio was the first and only bowl appearance for the Warhawks in school history.
 The Warhawks lost to Ohio 45–14 in Shreveport to finish off the 2012 season 8–5.
 The 2012 season proved to be the only winning season during Berry's tenure and one of only two seasons in which the Warhawks attained bowl eligibility.
 Berry was fired after the conclusion of the 2015 season.